cmeighen/Melazza/README.md

 - [ ] Adequate seed data to demonstrate the site's features
 - [ ] Adequate CSS styling
 - [ ] Smooth, bug-free navigation
-- [ ] Question/Post Creation
+- [ ] Ability to Create and Save Posts
-  - [ ] Questions can be created, edited, and viewed.
+  - [ ] Posts can be created, edited, and viewed.
-  - [ ] Questions track a sufficient amount of data to enable a variety of search angles.
+  - [ ] Posts track date submitted, last updated date, type of submission(user or instructor), type of post(public question, note, instructor only).
-  - [ ] Question Post Body can only be edited by submitting user.
+  - [ ] Post Body can only be edited by owner.
 - [ ] Collaborative (Student) Answer Fields
   - [ ] Can be edited by all users.
   - [ ] Changes are submitted in real time, with "new" edits badge visible in the question index view.
   - [ ] Field submission history is tracked.
+- [ ] User Homepage
+  - [ ] Homepage displays navigation components
+  - [ ] Homepage requires user login before loading further data.
+  - [ ] User can open and close the Post Search List
-- [ ] Searchable Question Index
+- [ ] Post Search List
   - [ ] Search can check titles, question body, and answer bodies.
   - [ ] Search can group posts by week.
   - [ ] Posts can be flagged as pinned and will display as the first group.
-- [ ] Sorting Folders
+- [ ] Tags/Sorting Folders
-  - [ ] Posts can be placed into folders.
+  - [ ] Posts can be tagged into folders.
   - [ ] Folders will hold a set of posts.
   - [ ] Clicked folders will display that set of posts in the SQI.